j9t/little-books/manuscript/html-css-coding-guidelines.md

 #### Alphabetize Declarations

-Put declarations in alphabetical order in order to achieve consistent code in a way that is easy to remember and maintain.
+Put declarations in alphabetical order in order to achieve consistent code in a way that’s easy to remember and maintain.

 Ignore vendor-specific prefixes for sorting purposes.
 However, multiple vendor-specific prefixes for a certain CSS property should be kept sorted as well (e.g., the `-moz` prefix comes before `-webkit`).